 Windle International is the name of the umbrella organisation that brings together the independent members of the Windle family.
 Currently there are three members of Windle International, Windle International Kenya; Windle International Uganda and Windle Trust International.
 Each organisation has its own board, strategy and priorities – but we have a common history based on the work of our founder, Hugh Pilkington; have a distinctive focus on education for conflict-affected communities and work to a similar set of values and beliefs.

-Windle Trust Kenya operates only in Kenya where it has a long history of collaboration with UNHCR and the government of Kenya to provide education to refugees and host communities.
+Windle International Kenya operates only in Kenya where it has a long history of collaboration with UNHCR and the government of Kenya to provide education to refugees and host communities.
 Kenya has welcomed hundreds of thousands of refugees - particularly from neighbouring countries such as Somalia and South Sudan - for many years and operates some of the biggest refugee camps in the world.
-WTK runs all of the secondary schools in both Daadab and Kakuma camps as well as meeting special educational needs.
+Windle International Keyna runs all of the secondary schools in both Daadab and Kakuma camps as well as meeting special educational needs.
 In addition, it works closely with World University Service Canada to increase access to basic education for the pastoralist communities of Northern and Eastern Kenya, where profound educational inequalities continue to exist.
-WTK has pioneered the development of an innovative approach to enabling refugees to have access to tertiary education in a programme called the Borderless Higher Education Programme.
+WIK has pioneered the development of an innovative approach to enabling refugees to have access to tertiary education in a programme called the Borderless Higher Education Programme.

 A common history and set of values and beliefs